- Share this article on Facebook

 “Medea is truly an international collaboration,” said BAM artistic director David Binder.
 “I’m excited to welcome writer-director Simon Stone following his enormous success with Yerma, and look forward to having the incredible actors Rose Byrne and Bobby Cannavale in lead roles on our stage.”

-Stone's adaptation of Medea premiered to great acclaim in 2014 at the International Theater Amsterdam, which has a longstanding relationship with BAM.
-The Guardian called the production "funny, clever and harrowing in equal measure," while Le Figaro proclaimed it "heartbreakingly mythical."
+Stone’s adaptation of Medea premiered to great acclaim in 2014 at the International Theater Amsterdam, which has a longstanding relationship with BAM.
+The production also was well-received earlier this year at the Barbican in London.
+The Guardian called it “funny, clever and harrowing in equal measure,” while Le Figaro proclaimed it “heartbreakingly mythical.”

 In addition to their film and television profiles, both Byrne and Cannavale, who have been together for several years and have two children, have extensive theater credits.